Attention on flow control: transformer-based reinforcement learning for lift regulation in highly disturbed flows: Results and discussion

-In summary, our results confirm that the performance gap between RL and P control widens in the multi-gust environment, validating our hypothesis that RL control is more scalable in handling increased system complexity and nonlinearity.
+In summary, our results confirm that the performance gap between RL and P control widens in the multi-gust environment.
 Moreover, we observe that both RL agents trained in single- and three-gust environments can be applied to \textit{n}-successive gusts effectively, and that the RL agent trained in three gusts generalizes slightly better than the one trained on a single gust, but the margin of improvement is moderate due to the actuation magnitude limit.
 These insights suggest that further performance gains may be achievable with increased control authority, and thus motivate us to examine the effect of pivot point location on control effectiveness in the next sections.